ntrel/DIPs/DIPs/1NNN-RA.md

 * The current approach doesn't give the user the chance to opt in or out of certain functions (behaviours).
 There can be cases where the imposed methods don't make sense for the class type: ex. not all abstractions are of comparable types.
 * Because of the hidden `__mutex` member, and the fact that the D programming language supports function attributes, the design of `Object` is susceptible to the Fragile Base Class [Problem](https://www.javaworld.com/article/2073649/why-extends-is-evil.html): this states that a small and seemingly unrelated change in the Base class can lead to bugs and breakages in the Derived classes.

-To provide a real example of the proble the following code compiles:
+To provide a real example of the problem the following code compiles:
 ```D
 class C { int a; this(int) @safe {} }